 - These patients require anticoagulation and are pre-disposed to clot formation due to stasis within the native heart, especially around the aortic valve.
 Look out for signs of embolic phenomena.

 - Dysrhythmias are often caused by the inflow cannula irritating the ventricular septum.
-Fluid resuscitation and slowing the pump speed can allow the ventricle to fill more and alleviate the irritation.
+Fluid resuscitation and slowing the pump speed can allow the ventricle to fill more and alleviate this suction effect.

 - Aortic insufficiency (“regurgitation”) is fairly common the longer VADs stay in, and this can actually create a loop within the VAD.
 Left ventricle → VAD inflow → VAD outflow → aorta → back into the left ventricle through an incompetent aortic valve.

 - Hemolysis from physical agitation of red blood cells making contact with the rotor pump.
 Monitor carefully whenever the pump speed is adjusted.

 - Infections can occur in the VAD drive line or in a pocket housing the pump (depending on the VAD).
 Typical organisms include Staphlococcus, Enterococcus, and Pseudomonas.
 Empiric antibiotics should be initiated and sometimes surgical debridement is required for deeper wound infections.